SreyaNaradasu/vid2story-GenAI/README.md

-# 🎥 Vid2Story
+# 🎥 Vid2Story Generator

-**Vid2Story-GenAI** is a free, offline AI-powered web app that transforms short videos into coherent stories.
+**Vid2Story Generator** is a free, offline AI-powered web app that transforms short videos into coherent stories.
 It uses open-source models for transcription, image captioning, and story generation — with no paid API or OpenAI key required.

 ---